Softorage/Softorage/content/get-involved.md

 ---
-title: Get Involved
+title: "Get Involved"
-description: Help make Softorage better
+description: "Help make Softorage better"
 ---

+## Contents

+{{< TableOfContents >}}

 ---

+## Overview

 Thank you for giving time for the project.
-Contributors are the primary pillar of Softorage, who keep it updated to latest advancements and with trends.

-We want to create a welcoming environment for everyone who is interested in contributing.
-Going through these guidelines ensures you and us are on the same page and that everyone's time and efforts are saved.
+We wish to create a welcoming environment for everyone who is interested in contributing.
+Going through these guidelines ensures that both of us are on the same page and that everyone's time and efforts are saved.

 ---